4.1 General context

 - those who get stuck in their local disadvantaged communities.

 Young people who fall between these two extremes can be described as members of the middle class, who face several risks and challenges, but also have a range of opportunities.
 (Youth Policy Review, 2016 p.
-11) This polarisation (polarizáció) is particularly striking when looking at the life chances of rural and urban youth, particularly of young people living in Budapest.
+11) This polarisation is particularly striking when looking at the life chances of rural and urban youth, particularly of young people living in Budapest.
 This is seen as an important root cause of internal migration.
-(KSH 2012/85 Referred in: Youth Policy Review, 2016 p.
-13)
+(Hungarian Central Statistical Office, 1990-2011)

-Based on the study report (tanulmány) of Anikó Gregor, the data of 2016, both from the Hungarian Statistical Office's Microcensus and the Hungarian Youth Research show, that there are changes in the transition process, and they seem to be positive from a cumulative view:
+The Hungarian Statistical Office's Microcensus and other data show that there are changes in the transition process, and these seem to be positive from a cumulative view:

 - the rate of marriages has increased,

 - the average age at first marriages has stagnating (Központi Statisztikai Hivatal, Házasságkötések főbb mutatói, 2021).

 The actual reasons are not yet apparent, but the Hungarian Government has prioritised population policy as of 2010.
 (For more information on the population policy and measures, please see 4.6 Access to Quality Services and 1.4 Youth policy decision-making.)
 This is reflected in

 - the public population policy measures,